lachlan-ibm/pyivia/docs/factory.rst

 _____

-This module uses the firmware management API to return the version string from Verify Access and return the appropraite version implementation of the management API.
+This module uses the firmware management API to return the version string from Verify Access and return the appropriate version implementation of the management API.

-A user should not attempt to instansiate the versioned classes, instead the ``pyisva.factory`` module should be used to create a ``pyisava.factory.Factory`` object which is capable of returning version specific implementation of the five modules used.
+A user should not attempt to instantiate the versioned classes, instead the ``pyisva.factory`` module should be used to create a ``pyisava.factory.Factory`` object which is capable of returning version specific implementation of the five modules used.